The Domain, Sydney: North-west: Tarpeian Precinct

 Cut off from the rest of the Domain by the Cahill Expressway, a narrow strip of open parkland runs alongside the eastern side of Macquarie Street and the western boundary of the Royal Botanic Gardens, rising towards the north to encompass the elevated area near Bennelong Point, which overlooks the forecourt of the Sydney Opera House via a rocky escarpment.
 This area is named the "Tarpeian Precinct", after the resemblance of the escarpment to the Tarpeian Rock.
 This relatively small elevated green space dotted with large trees has views from above to parts of Circular Quay, the Harbour Bridge and the Opera House.
 Government House is immediately to the south-east of this area.
 The historical sightlines from the Tarpeian Precinct to Circular Quay and beyond were significantly disrupted by the construction of the Bennelong Apartments.

+Historically, part of this precinct (formerly the Inner Domain) was in 1869 used as a playing oval for two football games between Sydney University students and the crew of HMS Rosario which was anchored at Farm Cove.
+In 1870 members of the newly formed Wallaroo Football Club (rugby union) used the area as a training field.
+The western portion of this open space survives today as the narrow sliver of parkland situated directly across from 89 to 119 Macquarie Street, with the remainder replaced by the opening cut roadway section of the southern entry of the Cahill Expressway.

 Steps leading up to the Domain.